grreps/single-use/README.md

 	);

-	// The path to the download.php file (probably same dir as this file) define('DOWNLOAD_PATH','/singleuse/download.php');
+	// The path to the download.php file (probably same dir as this file) define('DOWNLOAD_PATH','/single-use/download.php');

-	// The admin password to generate a new download link define('ADMIN_PASSWORD','1234');
+	// The admin password to generate new download links or view existing links define('ADMIN_PASSWORD','1234');

 	// The expiration date of the link (examples: +1 year, +5 days, +13 hours) define('EXPIRATION_DATE', '+1 month');

-Once this is in place, you are ready to generate a new download key.
-To do this, you will need to use the password you set in the variables file.
-In the example above, that is `1234`
+Once this is in place, you are ready to generate new download links.
+To do this, you will need to log in using the password you set in the variables file.
+In the example above, that is `1234`.

-Navigate to `example.com/singleuse/generate.php?1234` (Notice the `?1234` a the end — that is your password)
+Navigate to `example.com/single-use/index.php` and enter the admin password at the login prompt.

+Click the  `Generate new links` button.

-Copy the link that is generated and send it off.
+Copy the links that are generated and send them off.
 Voila!
 Done.